-Parkinson’s stakeholders all over the world will unite on 11 April 2017 to raise unprecedented amounts of awareness about the disease, using a dedicated campaign hashtag: #UniteForParkinsons.
+Parkinson’s stakeholders all over the world were united on 11 April 2017 to raise unprecedented amounts of awareness about the disease, using a dedicated campaign hashtag: #UniteForParkinsons.

-Each year, Parkinson’s organisations and individuals across the world observe 11 April as World Parkinson’s Day.
-However, this year’s World Parkinson’s Day is a landmark anniversary.
-The date momentously marks 200 years since Parkinson’s was recognised as a health condition (following the publication of Dr James Parkinson’s Essay on the Shaking Palsy, whose birthday the day is marked on).
+World Parkinson’s Day 2017 was a landmark anniversary.
+The date momentously marked 200 years since Parkinson’s was recognised as a health condition (following the publication of Dr James Parkinson’s Essay on the Shaking Palsy, whose birthday the day is marked on).

-The #UniteforParkinsons campaign has been developed by two charities, the EPDA and Parkinson’s UK.
-Both organisations aim to position World Parkinson’s Day as a platform to grow an active global Parkinson’s community that can collectively advocate for change in the treatment and management of the condition.
+The EPDA and Parkinson’s UK developed the #UniteForParkinsons campaign with the aim to position World Parkinson’s Day as a platform to grow an active global Parkinson’s community that can, in the months and years to come, collectively advocate for change in the treatment and management of the condition.